uhub/awesome-css/README.md

 * [choidavid4/pagina-completa-html-css](https://github.com/choidavid4/pagina-completa-html-css) - pagina completa programaya
 * [stuyam/CSSDevices](https://github.com/stuyam/CSSDevices) - :iphone:.css  Apple devices built in pure CSS
 * [sanjayaharshana/AnimTrap](https://github.com/sanjayaharshana/AnimTrap) - AnimTrap is a CSS Framework for animations.
 Its like bootstrap for JS animations.
 All you need is to import AnimTrap and use it for animations in your webapp easily.
 AnimTrap supports animations like scrolling and simple effects which would make a richer the experience from your webapp
-* [Nainish-Rai/aesthetic-startpage](https://github.com/Nainish-Rai/aesthetic-startpage) - Aesthetic Startpage to boost your productivity and at the same time give your desktop a new aesthetic look
 * [Ethredah/PHP-Blog-Admin](https://github.com/Ethredah/PHP-Blog-Admin) - A PHP Admin Dashboard / Website (with blog section)
 * [dracula/obsidian](https://github.com/dracula/obsidian) - 🧛🏻‍♂️ Dark theme for Obsidian
 * [codewithsadee/fitlife](https://github.com/codewithsadee/fitlife) - Fitlife is a fully responsive fitness website, Responsive for all devices, build using HTML, CSS, and JavaScript.